Boston Dog Bite Lawyer

 Massachusetts has some of the strictest laws protecting victims of dog bites in the United States.
 These are called strict liability laws, and under these laws, victims may be eligible for compensation, even if it is the very first time that the dog has been involved in an attack.

-However, Massachusetts laws are extremely protective of children who have suffered injuries in a dog bite attack.
+However, state laws are extremely protective of children who have suffered injuries in a dog bite attack in Boston.
 Children are some of the biggest victims of dog bites in the United States.
 Out of the approximately 4.5 million dog bites in the country every year, a majority involve children below the age of 5.
-Under Massachusetts law, if a child has been injured in a dog bite, it is presumed that the child was not teasing, or tormenting the dog and was not trespassing at the time.
+Under state law, if a child has been injured by a dog bite in Boston, it is presumed that the child was not teasing, or tormenting the dog and was not trespassing at the time.
 In such cases, the burden of proof will be upon the defendant or the owner of the dog to rebut the presumption.

 Most dog lovers and dog bite attorneys agree on one thing – in most dog bite cases, the animal is not to blame.
 Responsible dog ownership can prevent many of the millions of dog bite injuries that occur every year.
 Unfortunately, far too many people buy a dog without having the resources to invest in training the dog, or the time to spend in socializing the dog to help it adjust to new people and situations.